The FIBRES Learning Design Framework aims to produce learning provision within Durham that adheres to the following principles:

 The options have been adapted from evidence-based practices developed at other institutions; each variation has been incorporated into the design, with additional elements that draw on Durham’s specific development interests.
 To the best of our knowledge it is the most comprehensive offer of its kind.

-The core of this offer is similar to the ABC workshops offered by University of Central London (which draws on the learning activity types from the Conversational Framework Model created by Diana Laurillard [Young and Perovića, 2016]), as well as the LDI workshops offered by the Open University (Reedy, 2020) (which draw on the LADIE framework developed by Falconer et al, ).
+The core of this offer is similar to the ABC workshops that originated at University of Central London (and which draws on the learning activity types from the Conversational Framework Model created by Diana Laurillard [Young and Perovića, 2016]), as well as the LDI workshops offered by the Open University (Reedy, 2020) (which draw on the LADIE framework developed by Falconer et al, ).
 These are processes that have been implemented effectively at many institutions for years to create curricula that are constructively aligned, are activity-led, and synthesise online and offline modes of learning.

-Coupled with this is an initial focus on critical digital pedagogy (Morris and Stommel, 2018); a re-emphasis on empowering learners and identifying the value and purpose of education, and incorporating an additional review of added engagement (Redmond et al, 2018) through the role of playfulness and motivation in learning (Whitton and Moseley, 2019).
-We end with a generic catch-up session to ensure that all of the above elements cohere.
+Coupled with this is an initial focus on critical digital pedagogy (Morris and Stommel, 2018); a re-emphasis on empowering learners and identifying the value and purpose of education (Rossi, 2023), and incorporating an additional review of added engagement (Redmond et al, 2018) through the role of playfulness and motivation in learning (Whitton and Moseley, 2019).
+We end with a wrap-up to ensure that all of the above elements cohere.

 The workshop offering